CleverCloud/doc.clever-cloud.com/runtimes/docker/docker.md

 ### Create an application

-1. Create a new app by clicking on the **Add an Appplication** button, in the sidebar.
+1. Create a new app by clicking on the **Add an Application** button, in the sidebar.
 2. Select a brand new instance (or a repository from GitHub if your account is linked).
 3. Then select Docker in the platforms list.
 4. Configure your scaling options.